FluxxField/job-search-buddy/README.md

 `npm start`

-This will start the server.At this point you should have two terminals open.
+This will start the server.
+At this point you should have two terminals open.
 One running the webpack compiler and one running the server.

 Open up your browser of choice and go to the url: `localhost:3000`

 You should see 'React App!' on the page! if so, then you did everything correctly!

+## Packages
+### Path
+* path // Used in the webpack.config.js and the server.js files

+### ESLint
+* eslint // Plugins to allow for TypeScript to be used with ESLint
+* eslint-config-airbnb
+* eslint-plugin-import
+* eslint-plugin-jsx-a11y
+* eslint-plugin-react
+* eslint-plugin-react-hooks
+* @typescript-eslint/eslint-plugin
+* @typescript-eslint/parser